si11ybear/implementation-of-PB-SVRGE/README.md

 4. **Record Results**: Records the training history, final loss, and elapsed time.
 5. **Save Convergence Curve**: Saves the convergence curve of the objective gap as PNG files in the `./img/` directory.

+Detailed parameter settings are provided in the accompanying PDF file located in the current directory.

 ## How to Run

 First, download the required datasets and extract them into the `dataset` folder.
 The datasets can be found in the [PKU Disk](https://disk.pku.edu.cn/link/AAFE324EB4001A4619BB35CC7EC759017A) (link expires on 2025-07-15 22:29) or [LIBSVM Data Library](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/).